 Once your first build has completed, click Continue to the Results.
 This takes you to the Issues page, which lists all of the issues that Code Climate has found in your default branch.
 Issues can be filtered by category, engine, and/or severity.
 You can click on the link below an issue to drill down into the details of that specific listing.

-Now that you’ve added Code Climate to your repo, the next step is fine-tuning your analysis to best fit your team’s code quality goals.
-Learn how in the next section, Configuring Your Analysis.
+Now that you’ve added Code Climate to your repo, we recommend configuring the analysis to meet your team's standards.